AcryTrix/TempMail/README.md

 - The script saves each message to a separate text file in the `all_mails` directory.
 - Ensure proper permissions and handling of sensitive information when using temporary email addresses.

-Feel free to customize this README according to your project's specific details.
-If you have any questions or need further assistance, please let me know!